mmiklm/mmi-php-workshop/README.md

 ]);
 ```

+See all available validation rules in the official Laravel documentation: https://laravel.com/docs/11.x/validation#available-validation-rules

-To manually throw a validation error:
+Manually throw a validation error:
 ```php
 use Illuminate\Http\Request;
 use Illuminate\Support\Facades\Auth;